nextleap-project/countermitm/source/new.rst

    it shows "Secure contact with Bob <bob-adr> established".
    In addition it sends Bob a "vc-contact-confirm" message.

-7. Bobs device receives "vc-contact-confirm" and shows "Secure contact with Alice <alice-adr> established".
+7. Bob's device receives "vc-contact-confirm" and shows "Secure contact with Alice <alice-adr> established".

 .. figure:: secure_channel_foto.png